 Her new National Science Foundation (NSF)-funded research uses a method called Collaborative Event Ethnography to adapt “traditional” ethnographic methods to study how environmental conferences precipitate paradigm shifts in global conservation.
 In 2012, she and Mount Holyoke students studied activist strategies during the preparatory process for the 2012 United Nations Conference on Sustainable Development (Rio+20), and in 2016, she and a new group of students examined political strategies to protect indigenous and other marginalized peoples’ resource rights in conservation at the 2016 World Conservation Congress.

-Her research has been supported through grants and fellowships from a number of organizations in addition to the NSF, including the Andrew W. Mellon Foundation, the American Council of Learned Societies, the Woodrow Wilson Center for International Scholars and the U.S. Fulbright program.
-Her academic work also draws on a decade of experience in high-level U.S. environmental policy and politics and in international development consulting.
-The results of her research have been published in journals such as Society and Natural Resources and Antipode.
+Her research has been supported through grants and fellowships from a number of organizations in addition to the NSF, including the American Association of University Women, the Andrew W. Mellon Foundation, the American Council of Learned Societies, the Woodrow Wilson Center for International Scholars and the U.S. Fulbright program.
+She has published in numerous journals such as Society and Natural Resources, the Journal of Peasant Studies, Human Geography, Global Environmental Politics, and Antipode.

 At Mount Holyoke, Corson teaches courses such as Political Ecology; Environment and Development; Science, Power and Environmental Governance; and Research, Ethics and Policy.
 With an interdisciplinary academic training, which has spanned biology, public policy, economics and political ecology, she has a strong commitment to multidisciplinary collaboration in research and teaching.
 A decade of prior professional experience in environment and development policy, politics and consulting inspires her focus on teaching students how to translate their academic learning into professional policy skills.
 Finally, fieldwork on indigenous and local resource rights in both the Global North and South, combined with professional experience in international development, underpins a strong interest in environmental justice and development studies.